annamerk16/Meta1D/README.md

 ## 👩🏽‍💻 Setup and Installation

+**Note:** This project was developed as a single comprehensive Jupyter notebook containing all code, analysis, and visualizations.

+### How to Run
-- Clone the repository
+1. Clone the repository
-- Run the pipeline: Meta1D_RedditBias.ipynb
+2. Open `Meta1D_RedditBias.ipynb`
+3. Run all cells in sequence
-- All files and installations are included in the file and repository.
+4. All required installations and dependencies are included in the notebook

 ## 🏗️ Project Overview